Vishuimma12/Competitive-programming-DSA-/README.md

 ## 💻 Language Used

 - **C++**
-  Using STL (Standard Template Library) for efficient coding and optimization.
+  Using STL (Standard Template Library) for efficient coding and optimizations.

 ---